tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 The package `marker_radar_lidar_calibrator` allows extrinsic calibration between radar and 3d lidar sensors used in autonomous driving and robotics.

+Currently, the calibrator only supports the radar that includes distance and azimuth angle, but without elevation angle.
+For example, ARS 408 radar can be calibrated with this tool.
+Also, note that the 3d lidar should have a resolution that is high enough to scan several points on the radar reflector (calibration target).

 ## Inner-workings / Algorithms

 The calibrator is designed to accurately predict the transformation between radar and lidar sensors.
 It starts by pinpointing the central points of reflectors within lidar pointclouds and radar messages, then aligns these points for precise matching.
 An SVD-based and a yaw-only rotation estimation algorithm are applied to these correlated points to determine the transformation.
 Specifically, the calibration process consists of four primary steps: constructing a background model, extracting the foreground to detect reflectors, matching and filtering lidar and radar detections, and finally executing the calibration.